Smoothing Proximal Gradient Methods for Nonsmooth Sparsity Constrained Optimization: Optimality Conditions and Global Convergence: Introduction

-Problem (\ref{eq:main}) captures a wide range of applications in machine learning and computer vision.
-For example, the nonsmooth functions $h(\x) \triangleq \|\A\x - \b\|_{1}$, $h(\x) \triangleq \|\A^T(\A\x - \b)\|_{\infty}$ and $h(\x) \triangleq \|\max(0,\A\x-\b)\|_1$ have been used in robust regression, Digzig selector computation, and support vector machines, respectively \cite{yuan2020jmlr}.
-Moreover, Problem (\ref{eq:main}) covers many important applications such as impulse noise removal \cite{YuanG19}, sparse isotonic regression \cite{pmlr-v84-chen18d}, sparse quantile regression \cite{bian2020smoothing}, sparse censored regression \cite{bian2020smoothing}, and sparse logistic regression \cite{WangXZ20} as special cases.
+Problem (\ref{eq:main}) captures a diverse range of applications in machine learning.
+To illustrate, nonsmooth functions including $h(\x) \triangleq \|\A\x - \b\|_{1}$, $h(\x) \triangleq \|\A\trans(\A\x - \b)\|_{\infty}$, and $h(\x) \triangleq \|\max(0,\A\x-\b)\|_1$ have been used in robust regression, Digzig selector computation, and support vector machines, respectively \cite{yuan2020jmlr}.
+Furthermore, Problem (\ref{eq:main}) covers a multitude of significant applications, such as sparse logistic regression \cite{bahmani2013greedy}, sparse censored regression \cite{bian2020smoothing}, impulse noise removal \cite{YuanG19}, sparse isotonic regression \cite{chen18d}, and sparse quantile regression \cite{bian2020smoothing}, as specific instances.